 Detail levels are good, but not stellar.
 We noticed that the out-of-focus details in some ISO400 JPG files can look rather mushy under close scrutiny.
 They look fine at around A4 size, but you need to be aware of this issue if you plan on making large prints or crops.

 The Canon EOS M200 launches into a tough market and, while it’s a decent camera with some great easy-to-use features for beginners, it doesn’t really excite or produce compelling images.
+It does shoot 4K video, but its autofocus limitations and heavy 1.6x crop factor make the 4K option a lot less appealing than it sounds.

 How many Canon EF-M lenses (opens in new tab) are there?
 We count 31…